Apply for Marriage License

 You may apply for a Marriage License at the Oro Valley Magistrate Court Monday – Friday from 8:30 a.m. – 4:30 p.m.
 Complete the Marriage License Application and bring it to the court.

-REQUIRED TO APPLY FOR MARRIAGE LICENSE
+REQUIRED TO APPLY FOR A MARRIAGE LICENSE

 Apply